awsdocs/amazon-sagemaker-developer-guide/doc_source/fact-machines-howitworks.md

 ![\[An image containing the logistic function of the predicted values.\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/FM4.jpg)

-For more information about loss founctions for classification, see [Loss functions for classification](https://en.wikipedia.org/wiki/Loss_functions_for_classification)\.
+For more information about loss functions for classification, see [Loss functions for classification](https://en.wikipedia.org/wiki/Loss_functions_for_classification)\.